GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. Some IDPs may choose to encrypt assertions in their SAML responses in a way that the Passport module is not able to understand.
 In case of any issues with the flow (especially the ones following the reception of SAML response from remote IDP by the Passport module) try to disable assertions' encryption at involved IDP in order to verify whether this is the cause (the response will still normally being passed over the encrypted channel via the SSL/TLS providing strong enough security).

-1. [Log files](#log-level) can be a useful source of clues about what is going on deeper under the hood.
+1. [Log files](./passport.md#log-level) can be a useful source of clues about what is going on under the hood.

+1. For debugging purposes, you can print the contents of profile data you are receiving from the external provider.
+Follow the guidelines given [here](./passport.md#inspecting-profile-data).

 If you still have trouble, feel free to open a [support ticket](https://support.gluu.org) for further assistance.
 Please provide all related log entries to speed up the resolution process.